University of Edinburgh Case Study: Successful IT Procurement – Capturing and Embracing the Student Voice

-To read the full case study, download a free copy by filling out the form.
+To read the full case study, download a free copy by clicking here.
 You’ll receive a PDF copy of the full-length case study and learn how Edinburgh University is using Echo360 to:

 — Strong Take-up: 50% of students logged in within six months, although less than half of lecture rooms had Echo360 installed at the time.